Yemeni Association of Certified Public Accountants

 SMO 5: International Public Sector Accounting Standards

-While YACPA is not responsible for the establishment of public sector accounting standards, it reports to participate in discussions with government officials to bring awareness on the importance of IPSAS and continues to identify opportunities where it may be able to cooperate with the government to support government accounting training and capacity building efforts.
+While YACPA is not responsible for the establishment of public sector accounting standards (which follow a national Unified Reporting System), it reports to participate in discussions with government officials to bring awareness on the importance of IPSAS and continues to identify opportunities where it may be able to cooperate with the government to support government accounting training and capacity building efforts.

-To support its members that work in the public sector, YACPA organized virtual seminars and continuing professional development (CPD) for public sector accountants in 2020 and notes that it continues to offer CPD on public sector accounting standards to members and government staff.
+To support its members that work in the public sector, YACPA organized virtual seminars and continuing professional development (CPD) for public sector accountants in 2020 and notes that it continues to offer CPD on public sector accounting standards to members and government staff on an annual basis.
 The institute is committed to keeping stakeholders and members aware of latest developments with IPSAS and best practices.
 It disseminates information on public sector accounting developments among other topics via social media and publications.

-YACPA has demonstrated that, within the scope of its authority, it is committed and has established an ongoing process to meet SMO 5 requirements.
+YACPA has indicated that, within the scope of its authority, it is using best efforts to meet SMO 5 requirements.
 YACPA’s recent engagement and technical involvement in the advising on the adoption and implementation of IPSAS is commendable.
 The institute is encouraged to continue this path and is encouraged to further consider opportunities in the area of public sector accounting and, if deemed feasible, develop a plan with a defined timeline and specific activities in the area.

 -